 2) The Decor and Warmth: Did I mention warmth?
 The craftsman style of the Lodge feels so cold to me,- hard dark wood, angular furniture, and a bunch of stained glass.
 I really have no love for stained glass - unless it's in a beautiful church.
 The decor and furniture at the Hilton (while needing some updating - which I think is in progress) is soft, relaxing, and pleasing to the eye.
 Each room has a balcony and a view out towards the ocean -love it!

 3) The Back Stairs and "Secret" Lodge Entrance: This is the best part!
 There are stairs at the far end of each wing that connects you to the Hilton's gardens and paths.
 The path around to the far right of the property allows you access to the Lodge!
 You can walk right on into the building and wander around to your heart's content!
 Two hotels in one - voila!

-That, my friend is why Torrey Pines Hilton > the Lodge at Torrey Pines.
+That, my friend is why Torrey Pines Hilton is an immensely better choice than the Lodge at Torrey Pines.